membraneframework-labs/guide/guide/creating_element/synchronization.md

   def_clock """
-  This clock measures time by counting a number of samples consumed by a PortAudio device and allows to synchronize with the device.
+  This clock measures time by counting a number of samples consumed by a PortAudio device and allows synchronization with the device.
   """

   # ...